Drip Tips vs Standard Mouthpieces – Complete Guide

 Matching Mouthpieces to Vaping Styles

-MTL setups typically perform best with narrower bore mouthpieces that complement restricted airflow systems.
-The combination creates cigarette-like draw resistance that many former smokers prefer.
+MTL (Mouth-to-Lung) setups: Typically perform best with narrower bore mouthpieces that complement restricted airflow systems.
+Creates cigarette-like draw resistance that many former smokers prefer.

-DTL configurations usually benefit from wider bore mouthpieces that accommodate the higher airflow volumes needed for direct lung inhaling.
-This combination supports the larger vapour clouds associated with sub-ohm vaping.
+DTL (Direct-to-Lung) configurations: Usually benefit from wider bore mouthpieces that accommodate higher airflow volumes.
+Supports larger vapour clouds associated with sub-ohm vaping.

 Picking the right mouthpiece comes down to three things: does it fit, does it work for you, and can you afford it?